Bude Town F.C.

 Bude Town Football Club is a football club based in Bude, Cornwall, England.
 They are currently members of the and play at Broadclose Park, Bude.
-Bude Town's current manager & first team set up as of 2024 is Steve Hackett as manager, with Liam Dart as first team coach & head coach Rob Francis.
+Bude Town's current manager & first team set up as of 2024 is Steve Hackett as manager, with Liam Dart as first team assistant manager & head coach.
 In the 2024/25 season Bude Town finished 14th in the South West Peninsula League with 26 points with 7 wins, 5 draws & 18 defeats.
 Callum Deemer was the clubs top scorer for the 2024/25 season with 8 league goals.
 For the 2025/26 season Bude Town will play in the South West Peninsula League for a fourth consecutive season.
-Bude Town's primary rivals are Holsworthy AFC and Launceston FC, based on their local derby status and frequent matchups.
-Bude Town also have a reserves team who play in the Kernow Stone St Piran League division 2 east.
-They also have a veterans team who play in the Cornwall Veterans League D1.
-Until the 2022/23 Bude Town had a Ladies team who played Cornwall Ladies League but they decided to fold the team.
+Bude Town's primary rivals are Holsworthy AFC, Camelford and Launceston FC, based on their local derby status and frequent matchups.
+Bude Town also have a reserves team who play in the Kernow Stone St Piran League division 2 east with Hayden White as manager and Jake Salt his assistant.
+They also have a veterans team managed by Paul Barlow who play in the Cornwall Veterans League D1.
+Until the 2022/23 Bude Town had a Ladies team who played Cornwall Ladies League but they decided to fold the team due to a lack of players.
+Bude have strong boys, girls and mixed youth team set up with over 15 teams spanning from under 7s to under 16s.